Bort-Millipede/PS2Linux_BrainDump/Tips and Tricks/PC-DC Server/README.md

 #### Network Adapter Modems

-To use this device, a customized serial.o kernel distributed through the playstation2-linux.com community (originally available on [this page](http://ps2linux.no-ip.info/playstation2-linux.com/download/ps2linux/serial.o)).
+To use this device, a customized [serial.o](serial.o) kernel module distributed through the playstation2-linux.com community (originally available on [this page](http://ps2linux.no-ip.info/playstation2-linux.com/download/ps2linux/serial.o)).
 This module is compiled for Kernel 2.2.1, and therefore will only work with this kernel version.
 The module can be loaded as follows (as root or via sudo):
 ```bash
 /sbin/insmod /path/to/serial.o
 ```